zix99/rare/README.md

 * `filter` is grep-like, in that each line will be processed and the extracted key will be output directly to stdout
 * `histogram` will count instances of the extracted key
 * `table` will count the key in 2 dimensions
+* `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
 * `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles

-* `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
+More details on various output formats and aggregators (including examples) can be found in [aggregators](docs/usage/aggregators.md)

 ## Installation